heinnurmhanna/Employee-Attrition-Analysis-Across-Organizational-Management-Levels/README.md

 <img width="999" height="799" alt="Dashboard 6" src="https://github.com/user-attachments/assets/858f24e1-6ff9-40f7-a9ff-544d5f93c2e7" />

 The visualization shows that attrition varies across departments, with Sales having the highest attrition rate (20.6%), followed by Human Resources (19.0%), while Research & Development has the lowest (13.8%).
-This indicates that turnover is more concentrated in certain departments, particularly in Sale
+This indicates that turnover is more concentrated in certain departments, particularly in sales.

 <img width="999" height="799" alt="Dashboard 7" src="https://github.com/user-attachments/assets/779b8d6d-6448-4629-89b4-7a6b80892489" />

 The visualization shows significant differences in attrition across job roles, with Sales Representatives experiencing by far the highest attrition rate (39.8%), followed by Laboratory Technicians (23.9%) and Human Resources roles (23.1%).
 In contrast, managerial and senior positions such as Research Director (2.5%) and Manager (4.9%) have the lowest attrition rates.
 This indicates that turnover is concentrated in more operational and customer-facing roles, while higher-level and specialized positions are more stable, suggesting that job role is a key factor influencing employee attrition.

+Because job role and department are related, these results should not be interpreted as independent effects.

-## 5.7 Combined View: Management Level and Overtime ##
+## 5.8 Combined View: Management Level and Overtime ##

 This visualization combines management level and overtime to show how workload affects different employee groups, typically using a grouped bar chart.